xuri/excelize-doc/en/chart.md

 span | Connect data points with straight lines zero | Zero value

+Set chart legend for all data series by `Legend` property.
+The `Legend` property is optional.

 Set the bubble size in all data series for the bubble chart or 3D bubble chart by `BubbleSizes` property.
 The `BubbleSizes` property is optional.
 The default width is `100`, and the value should be great than 0 and less or equal than 300.

 Set the doughnut hole size in all data series for the doughnut chart by `HoleSize` property.
 The `HoleSize` property is optional.
 The default width is `75`, and the value should be great than 0 and less or equal than 90.